Sunday, August 28, 2011

 Day 2 started with a repeat of chore time excitement.
 We started with our pledges and prayer and then into individual work.
 Spanish, math, and reading all went pretty well.

-Then we worked together on ECC.
+Then, we worked together on ECC.
 The younglings enjoyed creating their John 3:16 posters.
-I found an idea online (I can't remember who's blog----sorry!) where they color copied a few pages from Children of the World to use for the posters.
-So I followed suit and theys had fun choosing which pictures to include on their posters.
-We used letter size cardstock so that we can include them in their ECC binders.
+I found an idea online where they color copied a few pages from Children of the World to use for the posters.
+So I followed suit, and they had fun choosing pictures to include on their posters.
+We used letter size cardstock, so that we can include them in their ECC binders.

 Tenor's (North and South America)